Disillusion (band): Beginnings without record deal

-Disillusion was founded in 1994 by Andy Schmidt, Tobias Spier, Alex Motz, Markus Espenhain and Jan Stölzel.
+Andy Schmidt, Tobias Spier, Alex Motz, Markus Espenhain and Jan Stölzel founded Disillusion in 1994.
 The band played thrash metal.
-Despite the departure of bassist Markus Espenhain in early 1996, the first demo Subspace Insanity was recorded in March the same year.
+Despite the departure of bassist Markus Espenhain in early 1996, they recorded the demo Subspace Insanity in March the same year.

-Red followed in 1997 as the band developed their own style.
-The second demo was mixed and mastered by Andy Schmidt and Alex Tscholakov at TAM Recording in Zwickau.
-Despite growing local success and the prospect of the band becoming more serious, Disillusion was put on hold because of lack of time of some band members.
+Red followed in 1997 as the band developed their style.
+Andy Schmidt and Alex Tscholakov mixed and mastered the second demo at TAM Recording in Zwickau.
+Despite growing local success and the prospect of becoming more serious, Disillusion was put on hold because of lack of time of some band members.

-With the recruitment of guitarist Rajk Barthel and drummer Jens Maluschka in 1999 and 2000 Disillusion started again.
-They played some concerts and recorded their third demo Three Neuron Kings in summer 2001 (again with Alex Tscholakov at TAM Recording).
+Disillusion started again with the recruitment of guitarist Rajk Barthel and drummer Jens Maluschka in 1999 and 2000.
+They played some concerts and recorded their third demo, Three Neuron Kings, in summer 2001 with Alex Tscholakov at TAM Recording.
 The record received positive reviews by the music press.
-In spring of 2002 Disillusion went on tour again and won an EP production at the Legacy Band Contest.
+In spring of 2002, Disillusion went on tour and won an EP production at the Legacy Band Contest.
 The record was recorded at TAM Recording in 2002 and called The Porter.
 It also reached international reputation in the music press and attracted the attention of larger labels.